zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 -  All security relevant issues shall trigger an automated notification on the Zephyr security mailing list (vulnerabilities@zephyrproject.org).
-Any member of the security board can then triage the severity of the issue according to the `Common Vulnerability Scoring System v3.0 <CVSS_>`_
+Any member of the security board can then triage the severity of the issue according to [CVSS]_.

 -  Depending on the resulting severity score of the issue, the issue is prioritized and assigned to the owner of the affected module.